 For more information about influenza surveillance in San Diego County, click to see the Influenza Surveillance Fact Sheet, or link to the County's Influenza information web page.

-Season Summaries - Click below to view a San Diego County Influenza Watch season summary:
+Season Summaries - Click on links below to view influenza season summaries

 Communicable Disease Surveillance